 Comprehensive Overview

 A string of horses typically refers to a group of horses that are owned or managed by a single individual or organization.
 This term is often used in the context of racing or showing, where a trainer might have a string of horses in their care.
-The term "string" implies a level of control and management that is not necessarily present in a wild herd.
+Now, the term "string" implies a level of control and management that is not necessarily present in a wild herd.
 It emphasizes the human influence on the horses' lives and their purpose within a specific equestrian discipline.

 A stable refers to a group of horses housed in a particular building or facility.
 This term emphasizes the physical location where the horses are kept and the environment in which they live.
 A stable can range from a small, private facility with only a few horses to a large, commercial operation with hundreds of horses.
 The term "stable" evokes a sense of order and routine, reflecting the daily care and management that horses receive in a domestic setting.